The dashboard can be reached at console.nowisensors.com

 The top Flow Rate graph shows water usage in gallons per hour averaged over the time period between data points, in this case 1 min.
 When you click on a data point, a popup will show the reading.

 The Gallons Used graph shows how many gallons were used in between each data point.
 For example, in the graph above, between the first datapoint at 6:42pm and second data point at 6:47 pm approximately 10 gallons of water were used over the 5 minutes.

 The Total Gallons Graph shows the number of total gallons used.
 This is useful to determine the number of gallons used across multiple data points.

 Adjust Time Period

 Clicking on the time period bar in the upper left will change the time period between data points.

 You can change the time period between data points on the Minutes setting for all of the graphs by clicking on Device Settings in the upper right corner.
 The dropdown below will appear.

 The Night setting on the time period bar is extremely useful.
 Clicking Night will bring up graphs for the period of 12 AM to 5 AM that day.
 Not having a period of zero flow during those hours is very unusual.
 If there is no zero flow, that property has a continuous leak.
 When you click on the lowest data points, that flow rate will typically be the continuous leakage rate.

-Test Mode will set the time between data points to 1 min., Normal Mode to 5 min. and Power Savings Mode to 10 min.
+Rapid Mode will set the time between data points to once per minute, Normal Mode to once every15 minutes and Hourly Mode to once per hour.

-It is VERY important not to leave the time period on Test Mode for more than 8 to 10 hours.
-Continuous use of Test Mode can deplete the communication node’s battery in months.
+It is VERY important not to leave the time period on Rapid Mode for more than 8 hours.
+Continuous use of Rapid Mode can deplete the communication node’s battery in months.
 Using Power Savings Mode will give years of battery life